micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/handling_type_memory/index.md

 ## Sequences of compound types

-User should take into account that **sequence type member** of **compound type member** are also valid ROS 2 type.
+Users should take into account that **sequence type member** of **compound type member** are also valid ROS 2 type.
 For example, let's modify the previous example:

 ```
 # MyComplexType.msg